-In the 1920's to 1940's, electrical took a turn to a more protective wiring scheme, flexible armored cable.
-Flex, also known as Greenfield, was a welcomed addition to home wiring because the flexible metal walls helped to protect the wires from damage, and also offered a metal pathway that could ground the system when properly installed.
+In the 1920s to 1940s, electrical installations took a turn to a more protective wiring scheme—flexible armored cable.
+Flex, also known as Greenfield or BX, was a welcome addition to home wiring because the flexible metal walls helped to protect the wires from damage, and also offered a metal pathway that could ground the system when properly installed.
 Although it was an improvement, this wiring method had its troubles.
 Although the individual wire conductors are protected, the flexible outer metal jacket serves as a proper ground only when the metal pathway is complete all the way to the service entrance and grounding rod.
-There is still no separate ground wire.
+There is still no separate ground wire in these installations.

-In the 1930's, a quicker installation method was developed.
-Nonmetallic sheathed cable was born and it incorporated a rubberized fabric coating sheath, much like knob and tube wiring, but a hot and neutral wire were run together in this one sheathing.
+In the 1930s, a quicker installation method was developed.
+Nonmetallic-sheathed cable was born, which incorporated a rubberized fabric coating sheath, much like knob and tube wiring, but here the hot and neutral wire were run together in this one sheathing.
 It also had its drawbacks due to the lack of a ground wire, but its development would eventually lead to major innovation.
 Early sheathed cable, however, also has an expected lifespan of about 25 years, and where it is still in use, such installations need to be upgraded.

-The newest addition to wiring was introduced in the 1960's around 1965.
-It was an update to NM cable that incorporated the use of a third wire, a bare ground wire run with a hot and neutral wires contained within the sheathing.
+The newest addition to wiring was introduced in around 1965.
+The form of NM cable was an update to older NM cable, incorporating the use of a bare copper grounding wire that joined the insulated hot and neutral wires contained within the sheathing.
 Instead of rubberized sheathing, modern NM cable uses a very tough and durable vinyl sheathing.
-This update made the cable inexpensive and very easy to install.
-It is very flexible and is used extensively in virtually every new home built.
+This update made the NM cable inexpensive and very easy to install.
+It is a very flexible product and is used extensively in virtually every new home built.